 - Assumptions regarding the ability for AI technologies to “predict” are over-hyped.

-- The human-machine interface remains an extremely important element of the development of these technologies, which was highlighted in the discussion of the ‘black-box’ problem, which makes it difficult for the user to understand the exact process by which the tech comes to it’s conclusions/decisions.
+- The human-machine interface remains an extremely important element of the development of these technologies, which was highlighted in the discussion of the ‘black-box’ problem, which makes it difficult for the user to understand the exact process by which the technology comes to its conclusions/decisions.

-- The speed with which decisions must be made – and increasingly so, including in wartime – means there can be limited human interference/participation, necessitating a predictability of the system well beyond current capabilities.
+- The speed with which decisions must be made, which is becoming increasingly fast, especially in wartime, means there can be limited human interference and/or participation, necessitating a predictability of the system well beyond current capabilities.

 Read More in our Roundtable Synthesis Report: Roundtable Discussion: AI and Human-Decision Making